TimmapuramAakash/Finding_New_PageRank_Using_GooglePageRank/README.md

 Run  test.py to get extracted_keywords_test.txt
 # Encoding keywords using Word2vec
 Run word_to_vec.py to get the processed dataset that is Cleaned_dataset.csv
-# Train the model on nueral network
+# Train the model on neural network
 Run training_PR.py to get the trained model and save it for prediction.